 Requests for modification or deviation from the standards outlined in this AC must be submitted to the FAA Obstruction Evaluation Group (OEG).
-The sponsor is responsible for adhering to approved marking and/or lighting limitations, and/or recommendations given, and should notify the FAA and FCC (for those structures regulated by the FCC) prior to removal of marking and/or lighting.
-A request received after a determination is issued may require a new study and could result in a new determination.
+The Sponsor is responsible for adhering to approved marking and/or lighting limitations, and recommendations given, and should notify the FAA and FCC (for those structures regulated by the FCC) prior to making any changes, such as removal of marking and/or lighting.
+Requests received for any changes after a determination has been issued will require a new aeronautical study and may result in a modified determination, including updated marking and/or lighting recommendations.

-- 1. Modification Examples.
+1. Modification examples.
 Modifications will be based on whether they impact aviation safety.
-Examples of modifications are as follows: - a.
-Marking and/or Lighting Only a Portion of an Object.
-The object may be located with respect to other objects or terrain that only a portion of it needs to be marked or lighted. - b.
-No Marking and/or Lighting.
-The object may be located with respect to other objects or terrain, removed from the general flow of air traffic, or may be so conspicuous by its shape, size or color that marking or lighting would serve no useful purpose. - c.
-Voluntary Marking and/or Lighting.
-The object may be located with respect to other objects or terrain that the sponsor feels increased conspicuity would better serve aviation safety.
+Examples of modifications are as follows:

+- a.
+Marking and/or lighting only a portion of an object.
+The object may be located with respect to other objects or terrain that only a portion of it needs to be marked and/or lighted. - b.
+No marking and/or lighting.
+The object may be located with respect to other objects or terrain, removed from the general flow of air traffic, or may be so conspicuous by its shape, size, or color that marking or lighting would serve no useful purpose. - c.
+Voluntary marking and/or lighting.
+The object may be located with respect to other objects or terrain that the Sponsor feels increased conspicuity would better serve aviation safety.
 Sponsors who desire to voluntarily mark and/or light their structure should do so in accordance with this AC. - d.
-Marking or Lighting an Object in Accordance with the Standards for an Object of Greater Height or Size.
+Marking or lighting an object in accordance with the standards for an object of greater height or size.
 The object may present such an extraordinary hazard potential that higher standards may be recommended for increased conspicuity to ensure aviation safety. - 2.
 Deviations.
-The assigned Obstruction Evaluation Specialist will conduct an aeronautical study of the proposed deviation(s) and forward their recommendation to FAA Headquarters, OEG Manager, in Washington, DC, for final approval.
+The assigned Obstruction Evaluation Specialist will conduct an aeronautical study of the proposed deviation(s) and forward their recommendation to their FAA Team Manager for final approval.
 Examples of deviations that may be considered: - a.
 Colors of objects. - b.
 Dimensions of color bands or rectangles. - c.
 Colors/types of lights. - d.
 Basic signals and intensity of lighting. - e.
 Night/day lighting combinations. - f.
-Flash rate. - 3.
+Flash rate.

 The FAA strongly recommends that owners become familiar with the different types of lighting systems and to specifically request the type of lighting system desired when submitting FAA Form 7460-1.
-Information on these systems is given in Table A-1 in Appendix A. While the FAA will make every effort to accommodate the structure sponsor's request, sponsors should also request information from system manufacturers to determine which system best meets their needs based on purpose, installation, and maintenance costs.
+Information regarding types of lighting systems is provided in Chapters 5 - 10, and specifications regarding lighting equipment classifications in Table A-1, in this AC.
+While the FAA will make every effort to accommodate the structure Sponsor's request, Sponsors should also request information from system manufacturers to determine which system best meets their needs based on purpose, installation, and maintenance costs.